Julia-Embedded/LabConnections.jl/docs/src/installation.md

     `cd && cd .julia/v0.6/LabConnection/util'

 This directory contains some nice utility files to operate the BB from the host.
-To flash it with the current revision of the software, including all dependencies, simply type `./flash.sh'
+To flash it with the current revision of the software, including all dependencies, simply execut the shells cript `flash.sh'.

 ## Setting up automatic communication between the BB and the HOST via TCP
 To setup automatic start of julia server on the beagle bone